 Growing a celery bottom is easy.
 Before taking on this fun celery plant experiment, make sure there is an adult present to perform all the cutting and ensure safety.

-Cut the stalks from the celery bottom, leaving a 2-inch stub at the bottom.
+Cut the stalks from the celery bottom, leaving a 2 inch (5 cm.) stub at the bottom.
 Have the kids rinse the stub and set it in a shallow dish of water.
 Leave the celery bottom in the dish for about a week, changing the water daily.
 Over the course of a week, the outer portion dries and shrivels and the inner part begins to grow.

 Help your child transplant the celery bottom into the garden after about a week.
 Choose a sunny location, unless you are transplanting your celery in the heat of summer.
 In summer, choose a location with morning sun and afternoon shade.

 Celery grows best in rich garden soil, but if you don’t have a garden, you can grow your celery outdoors in a flower pot.
 In fact, when growing celery with kids, this is probably the most ideal way to go.
-Use a 6- to 8-inch pot with several drainage holes in the bottom and fill it with good quality potting soil.
+Use a 6 to 8 inch (15-20 cm.) pot with several drainage holes in the bottom and fill it with good quality potting soil.
 After transplanting, your child should water the growing celery ends thoroughly and keep the soil moist at all times.

 Celery is a heavy feeder.
 Spray the plants with an organic liquid fertilizer diluted as instructed on the label for foliar feeding.
 (Note: this is best left for the adult.)
 Spray both the plant and the surrounding soil.
 Give the plant a boost by spraying it with liquid seaweed extract two or three times during the growing season.